artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 We've been doing it now for over a year, and have started to slow down on drastic changes inside the codebase.
 This is great because it means we're spending less time trying to get things to work, and more time building on top of a working setup.

-I'd like to try cover a lot of the common questions we get asked about:
+I'd like to try cover a lot of the common questions we get asked about from the perspective of native developers:

 * What is React Native?
 * How do you use React Native?
 * When is React Native a good technology choice?

-From the perspective of a native team of developers.

 This article will try to cover an awful lot, so free up 15 minutes, make a tea and then come back to this.
 It's worth your time if you're interested in all the hype around React Native.